watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![In the Scale a Deployment dialog box, 2 is entered in the Desired number of pods box.](media/image116.png)

-   > **Note**: If the deployment completes quickly, you may not see the deployment Waiting states in the dashboard as described in the following steps.
+   > **Note**: If the deployment completes quickly, you may not see the deployment Waiting states in the dashboard, as described in the following steps.

 4. From the Replica Set view for the API, you will see it is now deploying and that there is one healthy instance and one pending instance.

    ![Replica Sets is selected under Workloads in the navigation menu on the left, and at right, Pods status: 1 pending, 1 running is highlighted.
 Below that, a red arrow points at the API deployment in the Pods box.](media/image117.png)

 5. From the navigation menu, select Deployments from the list.
-Note that the api service has a pending status indicated by the grey timer icon and it shows a pod count 1 of 2 instances (shown as "1/2").
+Note that the api service has a pending status indicated by the grey timer icon, and it shows a pod count 1 of 2 instances (shown as "1/2").

    ![In the Deployments box, the api service is highlighted with a grey timer icon at left and a pod count of 1/2 listed at right.](media/image118.png)